-Join us on a walk through the mangroves.
-Discover why mangroves are a special environment and learn about the birds and other animals that inhabit them.
-Learn how to identify some local indigenous plants in Warringine Park.
-This activity is a walking excursion from our Dolphin Research Centre in Hastings on Western Port Bay.
-It complements our other talks based at the Centre.
+Join us on an amazing walk through the mangroves.
+Discover why mangroves are a special environment and learn about the diverse range of birds and other animals that inhabit them.
+Learn how to identify local indigenous plants in Warringine Park.
+This activity is a walking excursion from Dolphin Research Institute in Hastings on Western Port.
+It complements our presentations based at the Institute.

-*$15 per student in a packaged program with Living Marine Treasures which is presented at the Dolphin Research Institute
+*$20 per student in a packaged program with Living Marine Treasures which is presented at the Dolphin Research Institute

 The Dolphin Research Institute is an excellent venue for a Year 9 Geography Field Trip.
 It is a short drive from Melbourne and provides students with an opportunity to reinforce their learning of Interconnections and Biomes.